Will Creighton cover the spread vs. Florida A&M? Betting Trends, Record ATS

 Creighton vs. Florida A&M: Betting Trends, Record ATS, Home/Road Splits - November 7

-The No. 8 Creighton Bluejays (0-0) and the Florida A&M Rattlers (0-0) meet in a game with no set line at CHI Health Center Omaha on Tuesday, November 7, 2023 at 9:00 PM ET on Fox Sports 1.
+The No. 8 Creighton Bluejays (0-0) host the Florida A&M Rattlers (0-0) at CHI Health Center Omaha on Tuesday, November 7, 2023 at 9:00 PM ET on Fox Sports 1.
+There is no line set for the game.

 Place your bets on any college basketball matchup at BetMGM, and sign up with our link for a first-time deposit bonus!